 Prevnar 13 is given as follows:

-- Infants younger than 15 months: 4 doses, usually at ages 2, 4, 6, and 12-15 months (first 3 doses may be given as little as 4 weeks apart, if needed).
+- Routine, regardless of travel for children 15 months and younger: 4 doses, given at 2, 4, 6, and 12-15 months.
+If earlier protection is needed for travel, the first 3 doses may be given as little as 4 weeks apart.
 Different regimens apply if vaccination was started late.

-- Children 18 years and younger with certain medical conditions: 1 or 2 doses
+- Children younger than 18 years with certain medical conditions: 1 or 2 doses

-- Adults 19 years and older who are immunocompromised and all adults older than 65 years: 1 dose
+- Adults 19 years or older who are immunocompromised and all adults 65 years and older: 1 dose

 Pneumovax 23 is given as follows:

-- Children who are immunocompromised or have certain medical conditions: 1 dose, usually at age 2 years or older
+- Children who are immunocompromised or have certain medical conditions: 1 dose, usually at 2 years and older

 - Adults 19 years and older with certain medical conditions, who smoke, or who live in long-term care facilities: 1 dose

-If a second dose of Pneumovax 23 is needed, it is given 5 years after the first Pneumovax 23 dose.
+A second dose of Pneumovax 23 is needed in some persons; administration should be 5 years after the first Pneumovax 23 dose.